feynon/carlosbecker.com/content/post/2018-08-02-es2-to-es5-upgrade-s3.md

 even more if it is a big cluster.

-In this post we will explore one of the strategies that can be used to do such migration.

-We will also set a up a playground environment in which we can play around with the migration procedures.
+In this post we will explore one of the strategies that can be used to do such migration, setting a up a playground environment in which we can learn the migration procedures and test things out safely.

 <!--more-->